-In order to meet the regulatory requirements noted above, the California Department of Education, Child Development Division (CDD) directs the following:
+In order to meet the regulatory requirements noted above, the California Department of Education, Early Learning and Care Division (ELCD) directs the following:

 contractors must have a schedule for payments to providers pursuant to 5 CCR Section 18224 (a) (4).
 This schedule must note when a payment will be made upon receiving the child’s complete and accurate attendance record.
 This schedule should clearly state a date by which the attendance record should be received in order for the provider to receive a timely payment.

 The ELCD strongly recommends contractors establish a schedule for payments to providers that ensures that payment is made no later than 30 days after the month in which care was provided when the attendance record is submitted in accordance with the contractor’s schedule and is complete and accurate.
 A more optimum schedule is preferable.
 For example: